History of the Maldives: The first known monarch of the Dheevis

-The first settlers to the northern Maldives
+The first settlers in the northern Maldives

 Folklore indicates that northern atolls of the Maldives were populated by other tribes from southern India with darker skin colours.
 According to legends, the islands they populated were named Nolhivaram, Kuruhinnavaram, and Giravaram (Shihabuddine, c.
 1650–1687).
 These islands are now known as Nolhivaramu, Hinnavaru, and Giravaru.
 (The names likely evolved over many centuries to their current form.)

 Comparative studies of Maldivian oral, linguistic, and cultural traditions and customs indicate that some of the earliest settlers to the northern Maldives were descendants of fishermen from the southwest coasts of present-day India and the northwestern shores of Sri Lanka.
 One such community is the Giraavaru people.
 They are mentioned in ancient legends and local folklore, specifically in regards to the establishment and kingly rule of the capital, Malé.

 Some argue, from the presence of Jat Gujjar titles and Gotra names, that the Sindhis also accounted for an early influx of migration.
 Seafaring from Debal began during the Indus Valley civilisation, and the Jatakas and Puranas show abundant evidence of their maritime trade; the use of similar traditional boatbuilding techniques in Northwestern South Asia and the Maldives, as well as the presence of silver punch mark coins from both regions, lends additional weight to this view.
 Additionally, there are hints that Southeast Asian settlers ended up in Madagascar after getting separated from a main group of Austronesian reed boat seafarers.

 Kingdom of Adeetta Vansa

 The Kingdom of Adeetta Vansa (Solar dynasty), formed in Dheeva Maari, ruled until the establishment of the Kingdom of Soma Vansa (Lunar dynasty).
-Soma Vansa was born in Kalinja; Adeetta Vansa was born in Kalinja as well.
 The Kingdom of Soma Vansa was founded by the son of a Soma Vansa monarch who ruled in Kalinja at the time.
 (Sri Balaadeettiya was the first king of Soma Vansa, while Queen Damahaar, his wife, was the final queen of Adeetta Vansa.
 Therefore, while the dynasty's name was altered to Soma Vansa, the monarchs were still related to both Soma Vansa and Adeetta Vansa.)
 Dheeva Maari turned to Islam over a century and a half later.